Cosmicflows-4: SBF Distances to Early-type Galaxies

 The second new SBF source, infrared SBF with the HST WFC3/IR camera, is a harbinger of a particularly promising improvement to the SBF methodology \citep{2021ApJS..255...21J}.
 The wide field of view and improved sensitivity of WFC3/IR over earlier ground-based and NICMOS IR observations makes it an optimal instrument for SBF measurements.
-Red giant stars are particularly bright in the near-IR, making IR SBF much brighter and easier to measure than at optical wavelengths, especially from space where the sky background is greatly reduced. \citet{2015ApJ...808...91J} established the calibration for SBF in the $F110W$ and $F160W$ filters using observations of 16 Virgo and Fornax galaxies.
+Red giant stars are particularly bright in the near-IR, making IR SBF much brighter and easier to measure than at optical wavelengths, especially from space where the sky background is greatly reduced. \citet{2015ApJ...808...91J} established the calibration for SBF in the F110W and F160W filters using observations of 16 Virgo and Fornax galaxies.
 As discussed in \citet{2021ApJ...911...65B}, these IR SBF distances are tied to the $I$-band SBF observations \citep{2009ApJ...694..556B}, the Cepheid distances to Virgo and Fornax, and the LMC distance modulus of 18.477 \citep{2019Natur.567..200P}.

-The HST $F110W$ SBF observations reach a distance of 80 Mpc in a single orbit, with an observational error of 4--5\% \citep{2021ApJ...911...65B,2021ApJS..255...21J}.
-A number of different WFC3/IR $F110W$ programs have now been mined for usable observations.
+The HST F110W SBF observations reach a distance of 80 Mpc in a single orbit, with an observational error of 4--5\% \citep{2021ApJ...911...65B,2021ApJS..255...21J}.
+A number of different WFC3/IR F110W programs have now been mined for usable observations.
 Two of these programs targeted galaxies specifically for SBF distance measurements.
 The program MASSIVE seeks to understand the stellar dynamical properties and central black hole masses of massive galaxies within $\sim100$~Mpc \citep{2014ApJ...795..158M}.
 This study includes the determination of 41 high-quality IR SBF distances.
-A second targeted SBF study measured distances to 19 early-type type-Ia supernova host galaxies (Milne et al.\ 2022; Garnavich et al.\ 2022, in prep).
+A second targeted SBF study measured distances to 19 early-type type Ia supernova (SN Ia) host galaxies \citep{2022arXiv220412060G} (P. Milne et al.\ 2022, in preparation).
 These data sets, along with independent observations of NGC~4874 in Coma \citep{2016ApJ...822...95C, 2017AAS...22914305B} and NGC~4993, the 2017 gravitational wave event host \citep{2018ApJ...854L..31C}, sum to a total of 62 galaxies out to 100~Mpc for which high-precision distances are now known.